Operations

 Facts About Kazakhstan

-- Kazakhstan is the 9th largest country in the world and the largest landlocked country in the world
+• Kazakhstan is the ninth largest country in the world and the largest landlocked country in the world

 We believe that North Macedonia is a prospective country in terms of its geology and its economic potential.